philosophynietzschedemocracy

 From "Last Man" to "Protector"

-Plato, writing two millennia earlier, described democracy as intoxicated by liberty and equality—until the “insatiable desire for freedom” dissolves authority and discipline, and the city becomes unable to “care even for the laws.”
+Plato, writing two millennia earlier, described democracy as intoxicated by liberty and equality—until the "insatiable desire for freedom" dissolves authority and discipline, and the city becomes unable to "care even for the laws."
 At that moment, the people seek a rescuer—someone to end the chaos.
-The paradox is brutal: “the excess of liberty… seems only to pass into excess of slavery.”
+The paradox is brutal: "the excess of liberty… seems only to pass into excess of slavery."
+In Plato's account, this leads to a state of "epistemological formlessness" where all boundaries and hierarchies dissolve, and a class of parasites—what he called "drones"—keep "buzzing about the bema" (the speaker's platform), until chaos invites the strongman.

 The Contemporary Resonance